-On April 22, 2019, the Company and Metaswitch agreed to a binding mediator's proposal that resolves the six Lawsuits between the Company and Metaswitch (the "Lawsuits").
+On April 22, 2019, the Company and Metaswitch agreed to a binding mediator's proposal that resolved the six Lawsuits between the Company and Metaswitch (the "Lawsuits").
 The Company and Metaswitch signed a Settlement and Cross-License Agreement on May 29, 2019 (the "Royalty Agreement").
 Pursuant to the terms of the Royalty Agreement, Metaswitch has agreed to pay the Company an aggregate amount of \$63.0 million, which includes cash payments of \$37.5 million during the second quarter of 2019 and \$25.5 million payable in three installments annually, beginning June 26, 2020, with such installment payments accruing interest at a rate of 4% per year.
 As part of the Royalty Agreement, the Company and Metaswitch (i) have released the other from all claims and liabilities; (ii) have licensed each party's existing patent portfolio to the other party; and (iii) have requested the applicable courts to dismiss the Lawsuits.

-The Company received the \$37.5 million of aggregate payments from Metaswitch scheduled for the second quarter of 2019 and recorded the future payments of \$25.5 million, comprised of \$8.5 million included in Other current assets and \$17.0 million included in Other assets in the condensed consolidated balance sheet at June 30, 2019 and included these amounts in cash flows from operating activities in the condensed consolidated statement of cash flows.
-The Company recorded the gain from the settlement of \$63.0 million in Other income (expense), net, in its consolidated statements of operations for both the three and six months ended June 30, 2019.
-Interest on the outstanding notes receivable was immaterial to the Company's results for both the three and six months ended June 30, 2019.
+The Company received \$37.5 million of aggregate payments from Metaswitch in the second quarter of 2019 and recorded notes receivable for future payments of \$25.5 million, comprised of \$8.5 million in Other current assets and \$17.0 million in Other assets in the condensed consolidated balance sheet at September 30, 2019.
+This activity is included in cash flows from operating activities in the condensed consolidated statement of cash flows for the nine months ended September 30, 2019.
+The gain from the settlement of \$63.0 million is included in Other income (expense), net, in the Company's condensed consolidated statement of operations for the nine months ended September 30, 2019.